jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ## Schedule 2 — Basic tax rates for PAYE income payments

-### 1 M, ME, and ML tax codes: payments for weekly pay periods
+### 1 M and ME tax codes: payments for weekly pay periods
 The basic tax rate amount for a payment of salary or wages is set by applying the Commissioner’s weekly PAYE table to the amount, using the employee’s tax code, if—
-  (a) the payment is for a weekly pay period (including the case of section RD 3 applying); and (b) the employee has notified their employer that the employee’s tax code is M, ME, or ML under section 24B(3) of the Tax Administration Act 1994.
+  (a) the payment is for a weekly pay period (including the case of section RD 3 applying); and (b) the employee has notified their employer that the employee’s tax code is M or ME under section 24B(3) of the Tax Administration Act 1994.

-### 2 M, ME, and ML tax codes: payments for pay periods longer than a week
+### 2 M and ME tax codes: payments for pay periods longer than a week
-If an employee has notified their employer that the employee’s tax code is M, ME, or ML under section 24B(3) of the Tax Administration Act 1994, and the payment of salary or wages is for a pay period longer than a week, then the basic tax rate amount for the payment is calculated using the formula—(total payment)×weekly PAYE table amount.weekly portion of payment
+If an employee has notified their employer that the employee’s tax code is M or ME under section 24B(3) of the Tax Administration Act 1994, and the payment of salary or wages is for a pay period longer than a week, then the basic tax rate amount for the payment is calculated using the formula—(total payment)×weekly PAYE table amount.weekly portion of payment
   (a) total payment means the payment of salary or wages to which this clause applies:
   (b) weekly portion of the payment means the portion of the payment that is attributable to the part of the pay period that is for a week if it is assumed that the payment accrued at a uniform daily rate throughout the pay period:
   (c) weekly PAYE table amount means the amount that results from applying the Commissioner’s weekly PAYE table to the weekly portion of the payment (described in paragraph (b)) using the employee’s tax code, as if the weekly portion is a payment for a weekly pay period.